tomkowz/Swifternalization/README.md

 Swifternalization helps in localizing apps in a smarter way.
 It has been created because of necessary to solve Polish language internalization problems but it is universal and works with every language.

 ## Failing builds (temporary section)
 I noticed that Travis CI sometimes reports that build failed.
 I don't know why, it can pass and fail on the same commit so this is very weird.
 Framework is of course working and it is covered by many unit tests.
-I think this is some issue with wrong Travis configuration.
+I think this is some issue with wrong Travis configuration. [#4 Failing Travis CI builds](https://github.com/tomkowz/Swifternalization/issues/4)

 ## Installation
 With CocoaPods: